Flash Fiction – Gold

-Heading up the dusty trail of the desert city, nine-gallon, cowboy hat adorned and wobbling around on the spurred boots that were one size too big, Barry remembered the words of his now-deceased, bachelor uncle.
+Heading up the dusty trail, a nine-gallon cowboy hat adorned his head while he wobbled around in spurred boots one size too big; Barry remembered the words of his now-deceased bachelor uncle.

 But where was the gold?
 There was no gold here, just dust, some of which was dirtying his new boots and making him sneeze.

-Opening the doors of the venue at the end of the trail, Dusty’s, his heart leapt while butterflies flew around his stomach.
-A brightly-lit room full of cowboys, all line dancing together.
+Barry’s heart leapt when he opened the venue’s doors, releasing butterflies into his stomach.
+A brightly-lit room full of music and cowboys, all line dancing together.

 He’d struck gold.